Catch-c/dbmdashboard/README.md

 - Node.js **v17** or later
 - Discord.js **v13.6.0** or later
 - Discord Bot Maker **v2** or later
+- MongoDB Database (Host yourself, or grab a free one with [Mongo Atlas](https://www.mongodb.com/atlas/database))

 ## SETUP
 1. Create a folder on your computer, then type the following console command to clone the original dashboard.